Cecilia Dougherty

 Photography

-I take photographs every day as a basic way to take visual notes on my basic daily environment.
+I take photographs every day, visual notes on what’s going on around me.
 Sometimes intimate views of life, but not necessarily personal.
-Themes emerge in my photographs that don’t emerge in my videos: irony, freeform visualization, impressions the world leaves on the passerby, immediacy, thoughtless awareness, reaction vs action, and observing the transitory nature of the physical world – everything in transit, everything changing, all the time.
+Themes emerge in my photographs: irony, freeform visualization, casual causality, immediacy, thought-free awareness, reaction vs action, and observing the transitory physical world – everything in transit, everything changing, all the time.

-On the other end of the spectrum, and not really infused with much more cash, I take photos of architecture.
-I’m deeply effected by how buildings sit in the landscape, or more simply, how they sit on the earth and how they are grounded.
+I especially like to take photos of architecture.
+How buildings sit in the landscape, or more simply, how they sit on the earth and how they’re grounded.
 The building below is the St. Paul’s Bookstore building on victory Boulevard in Staten Island.
-I passed it a hundred times while taking the S.I.
-Ferry Shuttle from the Ferry Terminal to the College of Staten Island, where I teach.
 St. Paul’s is one of the ugliest brutalist structures I’ve seen.
-I love brutalist architecture because I can occupy my mind for a long time trying to understand who designed it, why they designed it as they did, and who would ever allow it to be built.
-Fun things to think about.